argodev/study/docs/ctf/portswigger.md

 And we can then log in as the administrator, solving the challenge

-### SQL injection attack, querying the database type and version on Oracle
+### :material-gauge: SQL injection attack, querying the database type and version on Oracle

+!!! question
+    This lab contains an SQL injection vulnerability in the product category filter.
+You can use a UNION attack to retrieve the results from an injected query.

+    To solve the lab, display the database version string.

+!!! tip
-> NOTE: I failed quite a bit on this until I clicked the 'hint' and learned that every select on ORACLE needs a from stmt.
+    I failed quite a bit on this until I clicked the 'hint' and learned that every select on ORACLE needs a from stmt.

 ```
 // determine how many columns are being returned (2)